-The best way to showcase clothing is on a clothing rack especially if you have a teen or adult clothing.
+The best way to showcase clothing is on a clothing rack, especially teen or adult clothing.

 Baby clothes should be separated by age, gender, season and sold by the lot for a good price.

-Make sure everything is folded nicely so if a buyer wants to have a look then can see what they are buying.
+Make sure everything is folded nicely so that if a buyer wants to look, they can see what they are buying.

 You could even write on boxes all the info of what is in the box to move things along faster.

-If you try to sell baby clothing piece by piece I’d stick to higher-end clothing or new items with tags.
+If you try to sell baby clothing piece by piece, I will stick to higher-end clothing or new items with tags.